Netanyahu is in Washington at a fraught time for Israel and the US. What to know about his visit

 House Speaker Mike Johnson helped bring about Netanyahu’s address to lawmakers, highlighting firm Republican support for the Israeli leader.
 Netanyahu has had tense relations with Biden despite the administration’s military and diplomatic support for Israel’s war.

 Biden and Netanyahu are expected to meet Thursday, according to a U.S. official who spoke on condition of anonymity ahead of the White House announcement.
-Harris will meet with Netanyahu separately.
-It was still uncertain Monday if he would meet with Trump.
+Harris will also meet with Netanyahu separately that day.
+It was still uncertain Tuesday if he would meet with Trump.

 Speaking for the White House side of things, national security adviser Jake Sullivan said at a security conference in Colorado last week that Biden planned to focus on working out what it will take for the United States, Israel and others to get a hostage-release and cease-fire deal done in the coming weeks.